Skip to content

 Order Matters

-If no match is found, the item type remains None and the item will not be processed.
+If no match is found, the item type remains None.

 Regular Expressions